Cbakes24/practice-portal-new/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

-## Learn More

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
-# practice-portal-new

 # Customer Portal

+### Backends

+### Frontend
+For front end of CRUZ uses **next.js** to create components along with with **Redux** for storing the state to create a clean looking and responsive website that will feel very modern and easy to use for a user.
-There are several programs used in the project.
+There are several other programs used in the project.

-Node.js
+- Node.js
-nextJs
+- nextJs
-SST
+- SST
-AWS
+- AWS
- - S3
+* S3
- - DynamDB
+* DynamDB
- - Cognito
+* Cognito
-React
+- React
-Redux
+- Redux
-Html5
+- Html5
-Css
+- Css
-Git
+- Git
-Javascript
+- Javascript

 ## Database Schema Design